 We believe MonitorMe will be seen as the saviour of the NHS.
 Simple, affordable medical technology providing better outcomes for people and a more efficient health service.
 Managing health will mean the NHS remains sustainable and free at the point of contact when we eventually need it.

-Good quality home monitoring allows people to live at home independent longer and with fewer severe health episodes and emergency admissions.
+Good quality home monitoring allows people to live at home independently longer and with fewer severe health episodes and emergency admissions.
 There is also a greater opportunity to detect infection and other health problems such as pneumonia.

 When a hospital visit is required for either elective care or as an emergency then the length of hospital stay will be reduced.